Leaky Paywall

 How it works

-- If the allowance is exhausted, the paywall is shown
+If the allowance is exhausted, the unlock is refused and the paywall is shown instead.

 The counter and time period are configured per paywall in the Sesamy dashboard.
 Common configurations: